 Final Rating: Bing Boss

 1 out of 10 stars.
-In my opinion, it’s a cheap and necessary program.
+In my opinion, it’s a cheap and unnecessary program.
 It’s few positive features are things you can do either through hopping on Bing itself and looking up ads and typing up keywords on your own and/or just using your imagination and if you’re new, use the guide I’m about to link you, follow it’s instructions and you will see positive results in your PPC endeavors.

 I’m telling you guys, follow my free strategy to this, it’s better:

-So here is the free guide again which you can check out right now regarding this network.
+So here is the free Bing Ads guide again which you can check out right now regarding this network.
 I outline pretty much every bullet point I made above regarding doing product reviews.
 Use the strategy to create your first ad on that network, see how it runs and if the numbers are good, replicate the strategy on other ads you write.